jnunyez/5gc-k8s-operator/README.md

 # 5G-C Operator

+Generator 5G-C configuration when kubernetes 5G-C resources change.
+The operator renders the configuration templates provided in the resource into a new configmap and mounts that to the 5G-C containers

 ## Quickstart

 * Install binary folllowing up-to-date instructions showed [here](https://sdk.operatorframework.io/docs/installation/).
 Note we are following the lin in [here](https://marketplace.redhat.com/en-us/blog/building-an-operator)